luxury Cuzco Cusco tours travel

 Yucay Church, Sacred Valley.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Cuzco Tours & Travel.
+Machu Picchu Luxury Tours & Travel.

 Afterward, visit the impressive archaeological site of Moray.
 These circular terraces were built by the Incas in natural sinkholes on a limestone plateau overlooking the Sacred Valley and, according to experts, were used to grow crops in different microclimates.
 Nearby, below the colonial town of Maras, are age-old, terraced salt mines.
+At a scenic place along the route, we'll set up a table and chairs for a picnic lunch prepared by chef Tatiana Mendoza of Cuzco.
 If you like, take a three-quarter-hour walk down rural paths to the Urubamba River, where your driver and car will be waiting.
+Arrival at your hotel, the gracious Rio Sagrado, on the banks of the Urubamba, the Inca's sacred river.

 Ruins of Pisaq surrounding the solar calendar, Sacred Valley.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Cuzco Tours & Travel.
+Machu Picchu Luxury Tours & Travel.

 Day 2: Sacred Valley (Pisaq - Ollantaytambo)